 All applicants will be ranked according to their best 80 credits at Level 3 or higher over a maximum of five approved subjects from the approved subjects list (see next page for list of approved subjects) weighted by the level of achievement attained in each set of credits.
 Some courses have special entry requirements based on the subjects listed in Table A and Table B below.
 Students wishing to attend University are strongly encouraged to take courses that offer achievement standards as Merit and Excellence grades will be used to rank and differentiate applicants for entry to Tertiary courses.
 Please refer to the University of Auckland admissions and enrolment site for further information on entry requirements and GPA requirements and calculations.

-TABLE A TABLE B
+TABLE A TABLE B Explanatory Notes

 Classical Studies Accounting

 English Biology

 Geography Calculus

-History Chemistry
+History Chemistry There are only 11 Level 3

-History of Art Economics
+History of Art Digital Technologies Achievement Standards that will

-Te Reo Maori Mathematics
+Te Reo Maori Economics count, taken from this domain; numbered 91632 - 91642

-OR Physics

-Te Reo Rangatira Statistics

-cannot be used in combination with Calculus and/or Statistics
+OR Mathematics Mathematics cannot be used in

+Te Reo Rangatira Physics combination with Calculus and/or

+Statistics Statistics

-Academic English Language Requirement: In 2016 the University of Auckland introduced an Academic English Language Requirement into all its bachelors degree programmes.
+Academic English Language Requirement: In 2016 the University of Auckland introduced an Academic English Language Requirement into all its Bachelor Degree programmes.
 This requirement is to ensure that all students have a sufficient level of competence in academic English to support their study at the University of Auckland.
 Students going to the University of Auckland must have gained the University Entrance Literacy Standard and a minimum of 17 credits in NCEA English at Level 2 and/or 3.
 This is not intended to exclude students from the University and further opportunities will be given to complete a course in academic English during the first year of university study.

-Source: The University of Auckland 2017 Undergraduate Prospectus, page 65
+Source: The University of Auckland 2018 Undergraduate Prospectus, page 91